The West Coast went dark first—here's the stack that still works

 The California Highway Patrol and other agencies comply with the same directive without encrypting all communications.
 The CHP uses a partial-information model: officers read only portions of sensitive data over the radio, using cell phones for truly private details.
 Palo Alto's 2022 reversal adopted this exact approach.

-The DOJ directive became a convenient shield for departments that wanted to encrypt.
-But it was never a legal requirement for full encryption—as Palo Alto's success proves.
+The DOJ directive became a ready justification for departments that wanted to encrypt anyway.
+It was never a legal mandate for full encryption.
+Palo Alto's reversal proved the point.

 Senator Josh Becker's SB 719: Fighting Back Through Legislation